Note

 You must create or configure these resources for an Azure Functions-hosted deployment:

-*If you don't already have a Log Analytics Workspace that can be used by your Application Insights instance, you also need to create this resource.
+*If you don't already have a Log Analytics Workspace that your Application Insights instance can use, you also need to create this resource.

 Prerequisites

-- The examples are designed to execute in the context of an existing resource group.
+- These examples work in the context of an existing resource group.

-- Both Application Insights and storage logs require you to have an existing Azure Log Analytics workspace.
-Workspaces can be shared between services, and as a rule of thumb you should create a workspace in each geographic region to improve performance.
+- Both Application Insights and storage logs require an existing Azure Log Analytics workspace.
+You can share workspaces between services.
+To improve performance, create a workspace in each geographic region.
 For an example of how to create a Log Analytics workspace, see Create a Log Analytics workspace.
-You can find the fully qualified workspace resource ID in a workspace page in the Azure portal under Settings > Properties > Resource ID.
+You can find the fully qualified workspace resource ID on a workspace page in the Azure portal under Settings > Properties > Resource ID.

 Create storage account